LearnCard CLI

 // Then, verify the credential!

-// The verifies that the credential is valid, has not been tampered with, and was issued by and to the correct DIDs
+// This verifies that the credential is valid, has not been tampered with, and was issued by the correct DID

 /**